Diversity of emergent dynamics in competitive threshold-linear networks: Proofs

 \subsection{Proof of Theorem~\ref{thm:Thm1}}

+In this section, we prove Theorem~\ref{thm:Thm1}.
+Recall from Lemma~\ref{lemma:Lsigma} that a fixed point $x^*$ with support $\sigma$ is {\it stable} if and only if $-I+W_\sigma$ is a stable matrix (i.e., all eigenvalues have strictly negative real part).
+We say that a matrix is {\it unstable} if at least one eigenvalue has positive real part.
+The following lemma gives a condition on $W$ that rules out the existence of stable fixed points supported on two or more nodes.

+\begin{lemma} Consider a TLN $(W,b)$ where $W$ has diagonal entries $W_{ii} = 0$.
+If all $2 \times 2$ principal submatrices of $-I+W$ are unstable, then the network has no stable fixed points supported on more than one node. \end{lemma}

-In \cite[Lemma 1]{net-encoding} it was shown that if all $2 \times 2$ principal submatrices of an $n \times n$ matrix have negative trace and are unstable, then all larger principal submatrices are also unstable.
-Putting this together with Theorem~\ref{Thm3} immediately implies the following lemma:
+\begin{proof} Suppose all $2 \times 2$ principal submatrices, $-I+W_\tau$ for $|\tau| = 2$, are unstable, and note that the trace of each of these matrices is $-2$.
+In \cite[Lemma 1]{net-encoding}, it was shown that if all $2 \times 2$ principal submatrices of an $n \times n$ matrix have negative trace and are unstable, then all larger principal submatrices are also unstable.
+It follows that $-I+W_\sigma$ is unstable for all $\sigma$ of size $|\sigma| \geq 2$.
+This implies that $(W,b)$ can have no stable fixed points supported on more than one node, because a fixed point with support $\sigma$ can only be stable if $-I+W_\sigma$ is stable (Lemma~\ref{lemma:Lsigma}). \end{proof}

-\begin{lemma} Let $W$ be the connectivity matrix of a threshold-linear network.
-If all $2 \times 2$ principal submatrices of $-I+W$ have negative trace and are unstable, then the network has no permitted sets containing more than one node. \end{lemma}

-Recalling that there can be no stable fixed points supported on subsets of nodes that are not permitted sets, we obtain:

-\begin{corollary} Consider the threshold-linear network~\eqref{eq:network}, with diagonal entries $W_{ii} = 0$.
-If all $2 \times 2$ principal submatrices of $-I+W$ are unstable, then the network has no stable fixed points supported on more than one node. \end{corollary}